-- (1)(a) Crops with a lag year: AZ-CA Citrus, Macadamia Nuts, Malting Barley

-(Insured under Option A Only) Sugarcane, Texas Citrus Fruit and CT & MA,

-Type 61, Tobacco (cigar wrapper).
-For example, the APH base period begins with the 2004 APH crop year for the 2006 policy crop year. - (1)(b) Apples and Peaches, have a base period of the five most recent APH crop vears. - A(2) Continuity.
-There may be NO break in the continuity of years for which production reports for all units (for the entire farming operation) are provided. - (2)(a) A production report indicating the insured crop was not planted (zero acreage or not planted for an insurable purpose, e.g., soybeans for hay) is considered a year of records for purposes of determining production report continuity. - (2)(b) For carryover insureds, assigned yields maintain continuity of records and previously reported APH will continue to be used. - A(3) Break in Continuity.
-If a break in continuity (of production reports) occurs for a crop year due to no interest in the crop (did not farm, cash-leased to another party, sold the land and then gets it back, etc.) and the insured requests to use acreage and production history prior to the break in continuity, the records may be used with verifier approval.
+- (1)(a) Crops with a lag year: AZ-CA Citrus, Macadamia Nuts, malting barley (Insured under Option A only), Sugarcane, Texas Citrus Fruit and CT & MA, Type 61, Tobacco (cigar wrapper).
+For example, the APH base period begins with the 2005 APH crop year for the 2007 policy crop year. - (1)(b) Apples and Peaches have a base period of the five most recent APH crop years. - A(2) Continuity.
+When a new insured reports acreage and production, there may be NO break in the continuity of years for which production reports for all units (for the entire farming operation) are provided. - (2)(a) A valid production report indicating the insured crop was not planted (zero acreage or not planted for an insurable purpose, e.g., soybeans for hay) is considered a year of records for purposes of determining production report continuity.
+If an insured omits a crop year that he or she received a share of the crop's production, continuity is broken that crop year and acreage and production prior to that crop year is not used, - (2)(b) For carryover insureds, if acceptable production reports are not submitted or acceptable supporting records are not provided when requested, assigned yields are used to maintain continuity of records and previously reported APH will continue to be used.